OpenArmature¶

 Scope.
 Dual-source prompt loading (Langfuse for production, local Jinja2 for development), variable injection with

-StrictUndefined, prompt-group pattern for tracing related prompts together.
+StrictUndefined, per-prompt sampling and token-budget config, and the prompt-group pattern for tracing related

 Core abstractions.
-PromptManager, Prompt, PromptResult, PromptGroup.
-Backends implement PromptBackend
+PromptManager, Prompt, PromptResult, PromptGroup, LabelResolver.
+Backends implement

 Key decisions.

-StrictUndefinedby default — unbound variables raise immediately instead of rendering empty strings- Langfuse backend (sibling package) fetches by name and label; local backend reads from filesystem
+StrictUndefinedby default — unbound variables raise immediately instead of rendering empty strings- Langfuse backend (sibling package) fetches by name and label; local backend reads from filesystem; a per-fetch cache TTL bounds staleness

 - PromptGroup: an ordered sequence of two or more related prompts (classifier + follow-up, multi-stage classification, RAG with reranking, self-correction loops), traced together under one shared